bpstephanie/wawa-land/README.md

   Cloudinary is used to store media assets online.
 This is particularly beneficial because Heroku does not preserve this type of data.

   - ### Steps to Obtain Your Cloudinary API Key:
-    1. Register and log in to Cloudinary.
+    1. Register and login to Cloudinary.
     2. Indicate Programmable Media for image and video API as your Primary interest.
     3. Copy your API Environment Variable from the Cloudinary Dashboard.
     4. Remove CLOUDINARY_URL = from the API value; this acts as the key.